 Net-UBIEP aims at increasing energy performance of buildings by wide spreading and strengthening the use of BIM, during the life cycle of the building.
-The use of BIM will allow to simulate the energy performance of the building using different materials and components, both to be used in the building design and/or in building design refurbishment.
+The use of BIM will allow the simulation of the buildings' energy performance by using different materials and components, both to be used in the building design and/or in building design refurbishment.

 BIM, which stands for Building Information Modeling, is a process that lasts for all the building life cycle from the design phase through the construction, management, maintenance, refurbishment and reuse/demolish.
-In each of this phase is very important to take into account all the energy aspects in order to decrease the environmental impact of the building during its life cycle.
+In each of these phases it is very important to take into account all the energy aspects in order to decrease the environmental impact of the building during its life cycle.

-Any professional needs to understand his/her role in the lifecycle of the building and has to gain additional competences related to the digitalization of the building process, that is to work to the development of the BIM model for any of dozens uses, which the customers will decide to entrust them.
+Any professional needs to understand his/her role in the lifecycle of the building and has to gain additional competences related to the digitalization of the building process.
+They need to work to the development of the BIM model for any of dozens uses, which the customers will decide to entrust them.

-The competences needed to implement BIM, taking into account the energy performance, vary depending on the phase of the building life cycle (1), on the target (2) and on BIM Profile (3).
+The competences needed to implement BIM, taking into account the energy performance, vary depending on the phase of the building life cycle (1), on the goal (2) and on the BIM role (3).

-This information has been put in a three-dimensional matrix which will be navigated through internet so that it will be clear, for instance, which competence an architect (2) whit specific BIM role (3) should have in the design phase (1) in the construction of NZEB and provide the Energy Performance Certificate.
+This information has been put in a three-dimensional, online matrix which can be navigated so that it is clear, for instance, which competence an architect (2) with what specific BIM role (3) should have in the design phase (1) in the construction of NZEB and provide the Energy Performance Certificate for the building.

-There is the need for engineers and architects to be ready to increase their capability to simulate, through BIM, the use of new technologies and materials to improve the energy performance of buildings and satisfy the needs of their customers with better quality at reduced cost.
+Engineers and architects need to increase their capability to simulate through BIM and use new technologies and materials to improve the energy performance of buildings and satisfy the needs of their customers with better quality at reduced cost.